Banks, energy shares lift FTSE 100; Greggs top mid-cap gainer - Up News Info

 “There’s still massive economic risks mounting in the final months of the year and I think it’s going to be an interesting test, but the markets are only going to pull back so far before it generates interest once more and I think we’re now approaching that point,” said Craig Erlam, senior analyst at Oanda.

-(Reporting by Bansari Mayur Kamdar; Editing by Subhranshu Sahu and Sriraj Kalluvila)
+(Reporting by Bansari Mayur Kamdar and Amal S; Editing by Subhranshu Sahu, Sriraj Kalluvila and Alison Williams)